kalicout/BioMol-Project-Group2/README.md

 The main objective of the project is to annotate the genes included in the contig and to functionally characterize the predicted proteins.
 For instance, you could use ab-initio tools to obtain a first prediction, identify the putative proteins using blast search and use homology-based tools with the annotations of a closely related species.
 Later you could functionally characterize your proteins.
 You should discuss the performance of the different methods.
 Can you guess to which species does your contig correspond?

-### GitHub report:
+###  GitHub report:
-Upload to GitHub an .md file describing the pipeline used and the and/or scripts used if any.
+upload to GitHub an .md file describing the pipeline used and the and/or scripts used if any.
 Each person of each group will upload the report (including the description of the pipeline, a brief discussion of the main results and the scripts -used if any- in a pdf file) to the campus virtual.
 Name the file as GROUPx_Surname_Name.pdf

-### PROCEDURE:
-We can start by running our contig in blast to find if it gives us any hit on any kind of

   ## AB-INITIO METHODS:

   ### GeneID  prediction: (https://genome.crg.cat/software/geneid/geneid.html)